-The multilateral partnership was also strengthened this year by the organisation of meetings of the USOS Advisory Group, which includes all partners, including representatives from NLUD and XISS.
-We hope this will continue in 2023 and lead to deepening engagement between partners.
-USOS has also applied for Erasmus plus Credit Mobility in collaboration with the partners and the faculties of Law and Social Sciences to initiate a mutual engagement on exposure/internship visits for Indian students to Belgium.
+The multilateral partnership was also strengthened this year through organisation of meetings of the advisory group for USOS which includes all partners including representatives from NLUD and XISS.
+We hope that this will continue in 2023 and lead to deepening of engagement amongst the partners.
+USOS also applied for an Erasmus plus credit mobility application in collaboration with the partners as well as the Faculties of Law and Social Sciences to start a reciprocal engagement on exposure/internship visits for Indian students to Belgium.